Julie Hammer: Service history

 In 1992, she assumed command of the Electronic Warfare Squadron at RAAF Base Edinburgh, becoming the first woman to command an operational unit of the RAAF, for which she was awarded the Conspicuous Service Cross in the Australia Day list in 1997.
 She was also the recipient of the 1996 Association of Old Crows (Australian Chapter) Award for Distinguished Service to Electronic Warfare.

 Returning to Canberra in 1996, she took the role of Project Director of Joint Project 2030 (JP2030), the Australian Defence Force's Joint Command Support Environment (JCSE), in the Command and Support Systems Branch of the Defence Acquisition Organisation (DAO).
 She completed a Graduate Diploma in Strategic Studies at the Joint Services Staff College, and became the first woman in the RAAF to become a member of the General List when she was promoted to group captain in 1996.
 She was seconded for four months to serve on the Science and Technology Team of the Defence Efficiency Review.

 During 1999, she was the lone Australian student at the Royal College of Defence Studies, completing a 12-month course in strategic and international studies.
 Returning to Australia in December 1999, she was promoted to air commodore, becoming the first woman to achieve that rank and the first to be promoted to one-star rank in the ADF.
 When she was subsequently promoted to air vice marshal in 2003, she became the first woman to attain two-star rank in the ADF.

 She assumed duties as Director General Information Services, responsible for the operations and support of Defence's fixed communications networks and computer systems throughout Australia.
 In December 2001, she became the first woman Commandant of the Australian Defence Force Academy.
 That year she was awarded the Sir Charles Kingsford Smith Memorial Medal by the Royal Aeronautical Society to recognise her contribution to Australian aerospace, and she delivered the Kingsford Smith Memorial Lecture.
+Also in 2001, she was inducted onto the Victorian Honour Roll of Women.

 She was appointed by the Minister Assisting the Prime Minister for the Status of Women to be one of Australia's Honouring Women Ambassadors in 2002.
 She became the University of Queensland's 12th Alumnus of the Year in 2003, and a Member of the Order of Australia in 2004.